Tuesday 21st June, 2005

 The trip down to Dover went pretty quickly, as our tour manager, Amanda, was talking to us pretty much the whole way, summarizing how things would be working for the next 12 days, how they’d let us know what was going on, things like that.
 Once at Dover, and after clearing French immigration (I was one of two people on a British EU passport, we have it so much easier!!) we only had about 15mins to wait for the ferry, so most of us ran over to the little shops area to grab a magazine or to use the toilet.
-Then we were back on the bus to board the ferry (apparently Contiki use P&O).
+Then we were back on the bus to board the P&O ferry.
 Once again, most of the bus load went up to the back of the ferry (as Amanda had recommended) to take photos of Dover as we left the port.

 Unfortunately after that stop the air conditioning on the bus decided to stop working.
 Which would be fine on an older bus, because most of them have windows that open.
 Contiki buses have windows that don’t open.
 The only air circulation we had was natural air, which of course means fumes from other buses, trucks and cars from the highway.
-So the 3-4 hours into Amsterdam started to get a little miserable.
+So the couple of hours into Amsterdam started to get a little miserable.
 We did try stopping once to turn the bus off to see if it’d work again, but no such luck.
 We made it to the Lakeland Hotel around 7pm, then we had half an hour to basically meet our roommates (mine was Kate, a South African girl), freshen up, get ready for an evening out and get downstairs for dinner.
 I think that night we had a soup, then it was a buffet.
 I don’t remember the food being bad, so it must have been good!

 Right after dinner we all piled outside to catch the Contiki bus into central Amsterdam.
 The journey took around 15mins I think.
 We were dropped off right near the train station for the first optional excursion, the Canal Cruise.
 We had a few crew on this, a boat driver, a very personable (and loud!) hostess, a bar girl, and some other guy who knew them and had decided to come along.
 We started off the cruise with a bottle shot of what I think was some Vodka/Energy drink mix; it didn’t taste like much actually.
 Then we all started to make the most of the free wine & beer.
 Oh, and free cheese.
-I stuck to drinking rose wine that night as we were on the cruise for about 1½ hrs.
+I stuck to drinking rose wine that night as we were on the cruise for about one and a half hours.
 It was a really nice introduction to the city and to the people on the bus, even if the only other person I met was the sole French-Canadian on the bus, who we all called J because none of us could pronounce her name.

 So after that time drinking, we pulled back into the place we left, were all just a little tipsy as we got off the boat.
 Amanda then walked the people who wanted to go to the sex show through the red light district and to the show.
 Very interesting place to walk around at dark, Amsterdam is.
 Anyway, she took everyone who wanted a walk to this place (for those who wanted to go back to the hotel right after but wanted to feel a little safer walking around the red light district and so they could say they’d seen it) and then the people who were going queued up.
-Those who had queued up started calling those of us who were waiting out of the way on the other side of the footpath to come and join them, and in the end, Emma, Lin & I did.
-So we went into the show, got given our tickets and what we realized later (when we were in light again) was a free condom in a funny shaped packet (which is why we weren’t sure what it was until we actually read the fine print on the packaging, then all felt like a bunch of morons), and walked into the show.
-They have ushers seating people all the time, so one of them found us 3 seats together, about halfway back from the stage in a corner.
+Those who had queued up started calling those of us who were waiting out of the way on the other side of the footpath to come and join them, and in the end, Emma, Lyn & I did.
+So we went into the show, got given our tickets and what we realized later (when we were in light again) was a free condom in a funny shaped packet (which is why we weren’t sure what it was until we actually read the fine print on the packaging, then all felt like really silly), and walked into the show.
+They have ushers seating people all the time, so one of them found us three seats together, about halfway back from the stage in a corner.
 We only ended up staying there for about half an hour, as we got bored.
 Parts of it was just like pole dancing, other parts were these supposedly live sex shows, but to be honest, from where we were sitting, it all looked fake.
 Maybe those down the front could say differently, I don’t know.